Béláné Mocsáry: Biography

 She was born in Pomáz, Pest County, Hungary, on 21 October 1845 with the name Mária Fáy.
 The daughter of landowners Ignác Fáy and Franciska Kenessey, her mother died when Maria was only one year old, so her father and her father's former guardian, the writer András Fáy, jointly took charge of her upbringing.
 The financial resources for her lessons were provided by income from the family's land holdings.
 Between the ages of eight and twelve, she lived in Pest, and then returned home to her father's house in Pomáz, and learned several foreign languages, handicrafts and piano.
-When she was 14 years old, Mary's father took her to visit Venice, Italy, which ignited her passion for travel, which would keep her on the move for the rest of her life.
+When she was 14 years old, Maria's father took her to visit Venice, Italy, which ignited her passion for travel, which would keep her on the move for the rest of her life.

 She married Béla Mocsáry in 1862 and she adopted her compound name: Béláné Mocsáry Mária Fáy.
 With her husband, she lived in a small village in Nógrád County, where she enjoyed gardening.
 In their spare time, the couple would travel extensively, notably visiting Switzerland, Italy, France, Belgium, England, and Germany.
 However, her husband died in 1890 and Béláné Mocsáry, who had no children, never remarried.
 Instead, she leased her estates and began a life of travel and travel writing:Me, who did not know what the sweet hug of a mother was like, whose married life was not blessed by fate with a child whom I could overwhelm with my love, in my solitude I searched for consolation and found peace in the beauties of nature and the dangers of traveling.In January, 1893, together with her sister, Mocsáry traveled to the Balkans and the Middle East, visiting Greece, Turkey, Palestine and Egypt, even reaching Nubia on the Nile River.
 It was during that trip that she learned English, which would become helpful on future expeditions.